ccalobeto/build-pmtile/README.md

 # Working with Protomaps
-## Automated process to upload a tileset
+## Quick process to upload a tileset
 Do these three steps to use a pmtile in your project

 1. Extract the pmtile

-Edit the bounding box of the area to extact and execute
+Edit the bounding box of the area to extract.
+Use [klokantech](https://boundingbox.klokantech.com/) to select the area and then execute
 ```bash
 npm run extract-pmtile
 ```

 2. Publish the pmtile in cloudfare

-Edit the name of the downloaded pmtile, edit the name of the bucket and execute
+Edit the name of the downloaded pmtile, edit the name of the bucket and execute if your file is less than 2GiB
 ```bash
 npm run upload-pmtile
 ```
+If your file > 2GiB, use `rclone` as detail later.

 3. Use the pmtile